bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kramer.md

 6. Founded the American Board of Mathematics in 2014.
 7. Authored numerous mathematical textbooks and articles, such as “Advanced Problem Solving” in 1996.

-Born 11 May1902, Manhattan, New York, USA.
+Born 11 May 1902, Manhattan, New York, USA.
 Died 9 July 1984, Manhattan, New York, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kramer/)